 What We Do

-Enriching lives and inspiring at ethic of care for Wisconsin's Northwoods through the facilitation of connections amount people, nature, and community
+Enriching lives and inspiring an ethic of care for Wisconsin's Northwoods through the facilitation of connections among people, nature, and community.

 NLDC can be described as a nature-based education and community center.
 Our market is regional, appealing to people who live, own second homes and vacation in Wisconsin’s Northwoods.
 An expanding market is organized groups interested in nature-recreation opportunities and programs.
-These include groups such as Conservation Leadership Camp and Urban Ecology Center.
+These include groups such as the Center for Conservation Leadership and WI Land+Water Youth Conservation Camp.
 The Center differentiates itself by:

 - The diverse, undeveloped land surrounding us, providing an unparalleled teaching environment including lake, river, mixed forest and bog.